 The Virje Waterfall is located in the village of Plužna.
 After arriving to Plužna, turn right at the crossroad, then follow the signs, which show the path to the waterfall.
 Soon you will arrive at a very small( 4 cars fit) parking lot.
 If you can’t park there, go further and find an ideal parking spot in the neighbourhood.

-Take a left turn at the bridge before River Glijun to the road going down.
-Here you should be able to hear the waterfall, and soon you will catch a glimpse of it too.
+Take a left turn at the bridge before River Glijun onto the road going down.
+You should be able to hear the waterfall here, and soon you will catch a glimpse of it too.

 |Address||Ravni Laz 16, 5230 Bovec, Slovenia|

 |May - Oct||Every day: 10:00 - 17:00 / 10:00 - 20:00|

 |Dec - Apr||Can only be visited by appointment|

 You may have seen pictures of the Boka Waterfall.
 Although it is not Slovenia’s tallest waterfall, it is the most spectacular.
 You can view the 106-meter tall waterfall from different locations.

 - Entry: no entry, free